Login

 Exceptionally well

-Has this kit prompted any new food related initiatives within your school?
-We have students currently looking at ways we can better dispose of the leftover lunches
+Has this kit prompted any new food related initiatives within your school? not yet, but we have taken a plunge into more gardening

 Helpful Report

-What are three words that describe the activities in this kit? interactive, long term, food
+What are three words that describe the activities in this kit?
+Interactive, Inclusive, Nature

 How effective was the resource in fostering critical thinking about food waste issues?